About ITS Standards

 During the initial phases of a deployment, decisions should be made regarding:

-- The specific architecture flows from the National ITS Architecture to be implemented, and the corresponding ITS standards mapped to those flows.
+- The specific information flows from ARC-IT to be implemented, and the corresponding standards mapped to those flows.

-- The specific communications protocols to be used in the deployment, and corresponding NTCIP standards.
+- The specific communications protocols to be used in the deployment, and corresponding standards.

 - The specific types of messages to be used in the deployment.